-- Integration into MPLAB IDE projects - User defined macros to streamline assembly code - Conditional assembly for multi-purpose source files - Directives that allow complete control over the assembly process
+- · Integration into MPLAB IDE projects. - User-defined macros to streamline assembly code - Conditional assembly for multi-purpose source files - Directives that allow complete control over the assembly process.

-16.3 MPLAB C17 and MPLAB C18 C Compilers
+14.3 MPLAB C17 and MPLAB C18 C Compilers

-The MPLAB C17 and MPLAB C18 Code Development Systems are complete ANSI C compilers for Microchip's PIC17CXXX and PIC18CXXX family of microcontrollers.
-These compilers provide powerful integration capabilities, superior code optimization and ease of use not found with other compilers.
+The MPLAB C17 and MPLAB C18 Code Development Systems are complete ANSI 'C' compilers for Microchip's PIC17CXXX and PIC18CXXX family of microcontrollers, respectively.
+These compilers provide powerful integration capabilities and ease of use not found with other compilers.

-For easy source level debugging, the compilers provide symbol information that is optimized to the MPLAB IDE debugger.
+For easier source level debugging, the compilers provide symbol information that is compatible with the MPLAB IDE memory display.

-16.4 MPLINK Object Linker/ MPLIB Object Librarian
+14.4 MPLINK Object Linker/ MPLIB Object Librarian

 The MPLINK object linker combines relocatable objects created by the MPASM assembler and the MPLAB C17 and MPLAB C18 C compilers.
-It can link relocatable objects from precompiled libraries, using directives from a linker script.
+It can also link relocatable objects from pre-compiled libraries, using directives from a linker script.

-The MPLIB object librarian manages the creation and modification of library files of pre-compiled code.
-When a routine from a library is called from a source file, only the modules that contain that routine will be linked in with the application.
+The MPLIB object librarian is a librarian for precompiled code to be used with the MPLINK object linker.
+When a routine from a library is called from another source file, only the modules that contain that routine will be linked in with the application.
 This allows large libraries to be used efficiently in many different applications.
+The MPLIB object librarian manages the creation and modification of library files.

-The object linker/library features include:
+The MPLINK object linker features include: